 - Contactless Options: Upserve tablets come equipped with EMV-compliant contactless readers.
 QR codes on printed receipts allow customers to scan and pay on personal smartphones.

-- Available Integrations: Upserve plays nicely with delivery platforms, accounting (including QuickBooks), payroll, and scheduling apps.
+- Available Integrations: Upserve plays nicely with delivery platforms, as well as accounting (including QuickBooks), payroll, and scheduling apps.

 - Know your guests: Customer profiles log contact information to use in marketing campaigns.
 They also track spending habits, common orders, and the number of visits.